Skip to content

 Services

-Kubernaut runs 10 services: 6 CRD controllers, 2 stateless HTTP services, 1 admission webhook, and 1 Go API service.
+Kubernaut runs 11 services (v1.5+): 6 CRD controllers, 2 stateless HTTP services, 1 admission webhook, 1 Go API service, and the API Frontend.

 CRD Controllers